japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

 readBlocks(): Array[BlockData]
 ----

-readBlocks creates a local array of xref:storage:BlockData.adoc[]s for <<numBlocks, numBlocks>> elements (that is later modified and returned).
+readBlocks creates a local array of storage:BlockData.md[]s for <<numBlocks, numBlocks>> elements (that is later modified and returned).

-readBlocks uses the xref:core:SparkEnv.adoc[] to access xref:core:SparkEnv.adoc#blockManager[BlockManager] (that is later used to fetch local or remote blocks).
+readBlocks uses the core:SparkEnv.md[] to access core:SparkEnv.md#blockManager[BlockManager] (that is later used to fetch local or remote blocks).

-For every block (randomly-chosen by block ID between 0 and <<numBlocks, numBlocks>>), readBlocks creates a xref:storage:BlockId.adoc#BroadcastBlockId[BroadcastBlockId] for the <<id, id>> (of the broadcast variable) and the chunk identified by the `piece` prefix followed by the ID.
+For every block (randomly-chosen by block ID between 0 and <<numBlocks, numBlocks>>), readBlocks creates a storage:BlockId.md#BroadcastBlockId[BroadcastBlockId] for the <<id, id>> (of the broadcast variable) and the chunk identified by the `piece` prefix followed by the ID.

 readBlocks prints out the following DEBUG message to the logs: